 * The cooling system has a low temperature circuit for the charge air cooler, using an electric pump, and a high temperature circuit with a belt driven pump and low restriction ball-valve thermostat; the turbochargers use an electrically driven after-run pump.

-The aluminum block and small displacement compared with the 5.7 and 392 Hemis allows it to have the same or better power output, with 125 pounds less weight.
+The aluminum block and small displacement compared with the 5.7 and 392 Hemis cuts weight by 125 pounds.
 They share bore and cylinder spacing with the 2.0 liter GME.

 The twin cam engine provides independent variable valve timing.
 For durability and heat resistance the exhaust valves are sodium filled.
 The engine has hydroformed tubular camshafts and roller finger followers with hydraulic lash followers.
 The block itself is a deep-skirt cast aluminum design with cross-bolted steel main bearing caps.
-The oil pan is die-cast.
+The oil pan is die-cast in Wagoneer, but has a structural aluminum alloy oil pan in the Ram 1500.
 The aluminum alloy heads have a pent-roof design, with a forged and twisted steel crankshaft, forged steel connecting rods, and die-cast aluminum alloy pistons with DLC-coated pins.
 The standard output version has a cast iron top ring land insert.
 The firing order is 1-5-3-6-2-4.

-As predicted by Stellpower, Chrysler’s GMET6 3.0 liter engine will be produced by the Saltillo Engine Plant; this includes applying the cylinder hardening, using the PTWA process where a steel alloy wire is melted at 2,300°C (4,150°F) inside the cylinder. that sprays steel onto the walls at high velocity, bonding them to the aluminum.
-The steel is then honed for a fine cross-hatch pattern for oil retention.
-This process is more compact than iron liners, and leaves more aluminum between the cylinders for heat transfer and cooling.Fuel pumps are chain-driven, from a dedicated shaft, and run at 350 bar (5,075 psi) with a single fuel rail.
+As predicted by Stellpower, Chrysler’s GMET6 3.0 liter engine will be produced by the Saltillo Engine Plant; this includes applying the cylinder hardening, using the PTWA process where a steel alloy wire is melted at 2,300°C (4,150°F) inside the cylinder.
+That sprays steel onto the walls at high velocity, bonding them to the aluminum; it is then honed for a fine cross-hatch pattern for oil retention.
+The result is more compact than iron liners.Fuel pumps are chain-driven, from a dedicated shaft, and run at 350 bar (5,075 psi) with a single fuel rail.

-Mechanical losses are reduced with a high-flow ball-valve thermostat and a continuously variable-displacement oil pump with an integrated scavenge stage, to tailor pump output to engine demand.
-That oil pump is chain driven, using a vane-type pressure stage and single georotor scavenge stage; the engine also has six pressure-activated piston cooling jets and an oil-to-coolant heat exchanger.
+Mechanical losses are reduced with a high-flow ball-valve thermostat and a variable-displacement oil pump which tailors its output to demand.
+The chain-driven oil pump has a vane-type pressure stage and single georotor scavenge stage; the engine also has six pressure-activated piston cooling jets and an oil-to-coolant heat exchanger.
 Stop-start is standard.

-The high output version is optimized for performance and towing, pushing out 500 horsepower with 475 pound-feet of torque compared with the heavier “392” V8’s 485 horsepower and 475 pound-feet of torque.
-Both the 392 and high-output Hurricane require premium fuel, but the Hurricane is “up to 15% more efficient than larger engines,” according to Stellantis.
-Actual power output will vary based on the vehicle.
+The high output version is optimized for performance and towing, pushing out 510 horsepower with 500 pound-feet of torque (540 hp and 521 lb-ft in the Ram 1500) compared with the heavier “392” V8’s 485 horsepower and 475 pound-feet of torque.
+Both the 392 and high-output Hurricane require 91-octane premium fuel.

 The first Hurricane engines will be sold this year; production has already begun.